lucagl/MOAD_ligandFinder/README.md

 The naming scheme is un-ambiguous and inspired from the binding MOAD database.
 CAREFUL: if a (ligand) file with the same name exist, a number will be appended to the created ligand (pdb or xyz) file (see also below).

+**NOTE**: The ligands extracted contain only HEAVY atoms (purged of hidrogens).
+Please, if this behavior is not always desiderable, write me a feedback to make it user-defined.

 ## Requirements:
 Python3 and: